 At home, I have a beautiful German Shepherd, Barney.
 I also share two cats with my boyfriend; a big fluffy black cat named Sullivan and a sweet Bengal Cross called Moomin.

 I joined the practice in February 2009 and while working here, I trained as a veterinary care assistant and qualified in July 2011.
 Since becoming more involved with the animals and working more closely with our vets and nurses, I have found a job I am extremely passionate about and want to stick with for the rest of my career.

-I have three cats, Bobby, Paisley, and Pumpkin, who was from one of our many stray litters and born in a greenhouse.
+I have three cats, Bobby, Paisley, and Pumpkin, who were all from one of our many stray litters and were born in a greenhouse.
 I also have three guinea pigs, two rabbits, and a number of fish.
 Having the opportunity to work as a VCA and playing a part in helping an animal get better puts a smile on my face and makes my job worth doing.

 I studied Animal Management at Weston College and came to Beaconsfield for work experience in 2016.